GoogleCloudPlatform/click-to-deploy/k8s/activemq/README.md

   --selector app.kubernetes.io/name=${APP_INSTANCE_NAME}
 ```

-Deleting the `application` resource will delete all of your deployment's resources,
+### Delete the persistent volumes of your installation

+By design, removing StatefulSets in Kubernetes does not remove any
+PersistentVolumeClaims that were attached to their Pods.
+This
+prevents your installations from accidentally deleting stateful data.

-except for `persistenVolumeClaim`.
-To remove the PersistentVolumeClaims with their
+To remove the PersistentVolumeClaims with their attached persistent disks, run
-attached persistent disks, run the following `kubectl` command:
+the following `kubectl` command:

 ```shell
 kubectl delete persistentvolumeclaims \